-A pervasive problem that children suffer from is tooth decay which can cause pain and infection.
-Filling these cavities can restore teeth to normal function, but most fillings are not fun, even for adults.
-A pediatric dentist has the skills to put fillings in smaller mouths and make it look more fun than you thought.
+Tooth decay is a common problem in children that can cause pain and infection.
+When these holes are filled, the teeth can work normally again, but fillings are usually not fun, even for adults.
+A paediatric dentist knows how to put fillings in kids’ mouths and make it look like more fun than you thought it would be.

 Sealants are a great way to prevent cavities and a quick and easy way to stop them from happening.
 Sealant is like a thin coating put on the tooth’s surface.
 This makes it less likely that the molars will get holes.
 Most of the time, the process is quick and doesn’t require anesthesia or a needle.

 Fluoride varnish, which is on the surface and sides of each tooth with a small brush, is another good way to prevent cavities that is quick and doesn’t hurt.